 Don't Forget The Accessories

 Make sure to purchase a snare drum stand, snare silencer, a metronome for timing and a carrying case to transport your drum, stand and sticks.
-Again, the brand name of either of these things is not that important as long as the stand is sturdy and is adjustable and the metronome keeps accurate time.
+Many of the beginner snare drum kits have most of this already.
+Again, the brand name of either of these things is not that important.
+As long as the stand is sturdy and adjustable and the metronome keeps accurate time.

 Some Final Thoughts

 One of the best resources I've found for detailed info on all of these products including reviews and ratings is the Amazon website.
-Here you'll find all of the products a beginning snare student can use and the product information to make a smart purchase choice.
+Here you'll find all of the products and information a beginning snare student can use to make a smart purchase choice.
 Besides our own product reviews it's one of the best sites I've found for beginner and pro drummers alike.

 Don't forget to check out the other Guides on our site too!